History of Miami Dolphins in Timeline

 2016: Adam Gase Hired, Playoff Berth

-2017: Regression to 6-10 Record
+2017: Regression to 6-10

 In the 2017 season, the Miami Dolphins regressed to a 6-10 record.

-2018: Modifications to Logo and Uniform Set
+2018: Modifications to Logo and Uniforms

-2018: 7-9 Record
+2018: 7-9 Season, Gase Fired

 In the 2018 season, the Miami Dolphins finished with a 7-9 record.
+After a cumulative 23-25 record, Adam Gase was fired by the Dolphins.

 2019: Brian Flores Hired

-2021: Baptist Health Training Complex Opens
+2021: Opened Baptist Health Training Complex

-In 2021, the Miami Dolphins opened a new $135 million training facility called the Baptist Health Training Complex, located next to Hard Rock Stadium in Miami Gardens.
+In 2021, the Miami Dolphins opened a new, $135 million training facility called the Baptist Health Training Complex, located next to Hard Rock Stadium in Miami Gardens.

-2021: 9-8 Record, Flores Fired
+2021: 9-8 Season, Flores Fired

-2022: First Win Over Bills in 8 Games
+2022: Dolphins Win Over Bills

 2022: Playoff Appearance